 There’s no better stretch of blacktop for a West Coast road trip than California’s State Route 1, better known simply as Highway 1.
 For over 650 miles, from Orange Country in the south to Leggett’s redwood groves in the north, it winds past dramatic coastal cliffs and ethereal waterfalls, over the Golden Gate Bridge and through charming beach towns like Santa Barbara, Ventura and Monterey.
 But if there’s a first among equals on Highway 1, it’s Big Sur.
 The 90-mile stretch of mountainous coast, which starts around San Simeon and ends near Carmel Highlands just south of Monterey, is packed with plenty of adventures worthy of a pit stop.

 Start inland at San Luis Obispo, one of the oldest European settlements in the state, where Highway 1 separates from Highway 101 and makes a break back for the coast.
-You can even gear up before you hit the road at the new REI San Luis Obispo store, which opened on October 25.
 Because while it’s just 135 miles from here to Monterey—a three-hour drive if judged by a map—it’s a region that could take days to fully explore.
 To save you some time on your journey, we’ve rounded up a few of our favorite hikes, rides, swims, surfs, climbs and camps along the way.

 Stop 1: Bishop Peak